madhavkarri/-CarND-P7-PathPlanning/Writeup_Report.md

 Overview
 ---
-Develop a path planner to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+Develop a path planner in c++ to safely navigate around a virtual highway with other traffic that is driving +/-10 MPH of the 50 MPH speed limit.

 The Project
 ---
 The goals/steps for this project:
-* The ego-car should maintain vehicle speed close to 50 mph, whenever possible
+* Ego-car should maintain vehicle speed close to 50 mph, whenever possible
+* Ego-car must avoid hitting other cars during all manuvers
+* Ego-car must drive inside of the marked road lanes, except when changing lanes
-* Ego-car should atleast complete one complete loop around the 6946 (m) length of highway
+* Ego-car must atleast complete one complete loop around the 6946 (m) length of highway
 * Ego-car should take a little over 5 minutes to complete 1 loop
-* Ego-car should maintain: (acceleration < 10 m/s^2) and (jerk (rate of change of acceleration) < 10 m/s^3)
+* Ego-car must maintain: (acceleration < 10 m/s^2) and (jerk (rate of change of acceleration) < 10 m/s^3)
-*

-, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

 [//]: # (Image References)